rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-09-19-Van-Cittert-Zernike-Theorem The Double Slit Experiment with Coherent and Incoherent Light.md

 ## More explanations:
 ---

-\- The blinking on the femtosecond time scale is because when the light is reflected on the double slit wall is due to a standing wave formed by interference from the incident and reflected waves, with an oscillation frequency equal to the frequency of the wave.
++ The blinking on the femtosecond time scale is because when the light is reflected on the double slit wall is due to a standing wave formed by interference from the incident and reflected waves, with an oscillation frequency equal to the frequency of the wave.

-\- In microseconds time scale [1:20](https://www.youtube.com/watch?v=5cyzdsd6AOs&t=80s) and any longer time scale, no incoherent light interference pattern should be visible as we observe in most of our daily life.
++ In microseconds time scale [1:20](https://www.youtube.com/watch?v=5cyzdsd6AOs&t=80s) and any longer time scale, no incoherent light interference pattern should be visible as we observe in most of our daily life.
 But a stationary wave is still visible in the microseconds time scale near the double slit wall.
 However because its size is very small , you won't notice it at macroscopic scale and instead you will see a uniform pattern. (notice that the space scale of the simulations are 60 x 30 μm)

 Finally, comment how the irradiance patterns on the screen at the microsecond time scale can be approximated using the Van-Cittert Zernike theorem and Fraunhofer approximation:

-$$I ∝ sinc^2{\left( \frac{𝜋 a x}{z λ}\right)} \left( 1 + γ  \cos{\left(\frac{2𝜋D}{zλ}  x\right)}\right) $$
+$$I ∝ \operatorname {sinc}^2{\left( \frac{𝜋 a x}{z λ}\right)} \left( 1 + γ  \cos{\left(\frac{2𝜋D}{zλ}  x\right)}\right) $$

 where: